-- The very first one I ever met (as it were) was, thankfully (as it turned out) dead.
-I had never seen one before & was (let’s just be brutally honest here) appalled.
+The very first one I ever met (as it were) was, thankfully (as it turned out) dead.
+I had never seen one before & was (let’s just be brutally honest here shall we?) appalled.
 So many things about my apartment have taken me rather by surprise, shall we just ever so politely say.
 I am endlessly grateful that my very first centipede encounter was with one who had, uh, already passed on.

 Thus endeth my tribute to the lowly centipede, & here’s to our future encounters being as few & far between as humanly (& centipedely) possible!

 p.s. yes, I know, I know, I am probably getting weirder by the day.
 What can I say??
 These are indeed strange & challenging-challenging-challenging times here on Planet Earth… :)

 p.p.s. a later posting about centipedes, ‘Centipedes: How to rassle ‘em,’ is here.